 Bidders might be invited to an interview or clarification meeting as part of the evaluation, where they can present their proposal and address questions.
-Ultimately, North Atlantic will select the two proposals that are deemed most advantageous, balancing both technical excellence and cost considerations.
+Ultimately, North Atlantic will select the proposal that is deemed most advantageous, balancing both technical excellence and cost considerations.